samuelg0rd0n/ha-ecovolter-integration/README.md

 **Only EcoVolter II (2nd generation) with local control is supported by this integration.** If you have 1st generation with cloud API using iXmanager app, you can use [iXmanager Integration](https://github.com/kubacizek/home-assistant-ixmanager).

+Wi-Fi connection is required.
+If your EcoVolter doesn't have wi-fi enabled you can pay to unlock it.

 I originally created this integration for my own use, but thought others might find it helpful as well.
 Enjoy! :-)

 ## Installation